 The Tommy Wilson Memorial Grant

-Applicants must meet all of the following criteria to be considered (additional requirements in application packet
+Applicants must meet all of the following criteria to be considered):

 - The program must provide a specific direct service to individuals with disabilities.